pikelet-lang/pikelet/book/src/appendix/design.md

 - Explicit tail-call elimination
 - Interactive program development using holes

-Some more handwavey ideas:
+Some more hand-wavey ideas:

-- Monomorphisation by partial-evaluation of instance arguments
+- Monomorphization by partial-evaluation of instance arguments
 - Optional/configurable garbage collection
 - Alternatives to currying for function application?
 - First-class declarations (Levitation or Elaborator Reflection could be useful here)